The Unofficial CISSPforum FAQ

 as you claim to be.
 Unless you are an IT forensics specialist who enjoys bizarre technical challenges, instructions for signing-up are given below.

-CISSPs who successfully navigate the virtual obstacle course to sign-up to CISSPforum join a friendly community of over 6,200 professional peers
+CISSPs who successfully navigate the virtual obstacle course to sign-up to CISSPforum join a friendly community of about 5,800 professional peers

 - mostly qualified information security pros from all parts of the globe and all sexes.
 Some of us are newcomers

-to the profession, recently qualified, while some are grey-beards with a decade or three of experience in the trenches.
+to the profession, recently qualified, while some are grey-beards with a decade or four of experience in the trenches.
 Our ranks are

-swollen by IT auditors, consultants, trainers, security officers, security managers and others, mostly but not entirely CISSP or SSCP-qualified.
+swollen by IT auditors, consultants, trainers, security officers, security managers, scholars of ancient Greek and others, mostly but not entirely CISSPs.
 Welcome all.

 As a community of professional practice, CISSPforum is a great place to discuss information security and closely related topics.
 The